Go beyond the "how was your day?" question

 - Did you feel like you belonged?

-- How did you help someone today?
+- How did you help someone?
 How did someone help you?

 - Did you see a teacher stop bias or bullying?

-- Did you have a say about what happened at school today?
+- Did you have a say about something important to you?

-- Was anyone talking or gossiping today about mean behavior online?
+- Was anyone talking or gossiping about mean behavior they saw online?

 - Did you see an adult do or say something to a student that might have embarrassed them?

-- Were there any special assemblies or celebrations today and how did it include everyone, or not?
+- Were there any special assemblies or celebrations and did it include everyone?

-- Did you learn about activism or standing up for something today?
+- Did you learn about activism or taking a stand for something?

 - Did you see anything offensive on the walls or bulletin boards?